 Clean Agent System Maintenance (FM-200, Novec 1230)

-Clean agent suppression systems protect high-value or sensitive areas.
+Clean agent suppression systems protect high-value or sensitive areas where water or foam would cause catastrophic damage.
 NFPA 2001, the Standard on Clean Agent Fire Extinguishing Systems, governs these systems.
-They're used in computer rooms, data centers, laboratories, archives, and electronic equipment areas.
-Water would damage equipment; foam would leave residue; clean agents suppress fire without damage.
-Common agents include FM-200 (HFC-227ea), Novec 1230 (HFO-1234ze), and Inergen (inert gas blend).
-These are specialized systems with specific maintenance requirements.
+They serve computer rooms, data centers, laboratories, archives, and electronic equipment areas.
+Common agents include FM-200 (HFC-227ea), Novec 1230, and Inergen (inert gas blend), each with specific maintenance requirements.

 Why Clean Agent Systems Are Used